 Russet potatoes – Yes, you can use Yukon golds or red potatoes but I believe that russet potatoes are best for this loaded mashed potatoes recipe.

-Butter – This would be a good time to break out that Kerrygold butter.
-I feel like a rich butter adds so much flavor and richness to any delicious side dish.
+Butter – This would be a good time to break out the good butter.
+I feel like a high quality butter adds so much flavor and richness to any delicious side dish.
+Andi says butter is one of the best parts of a loaded baked potato.

+Milk – When making mashed potatoes I do generally use whole milk but you can use whatever kind of milk you prefer.
 If all you have is heavy cream or half and half, cut the heavy cream and use half and half sparingly because this is already mixing in a lot of rich, heavy ingredients.

-Pre-shredded cheese has cellulose in the bag to help keep the shreds from sticking together, but it also makes it harder to make melted cheese.
+Cheddar cheese – Buy a big block of cheddar cheese and shred it yourself.
+It will melt better that way.
+Pre-shredded cheese has cellulose in the bag to help keep the shreds from sticking together, but it also makes it harder to melt.

 Bacon bits – Cook the bacon in the oven and let it get a bit crispy.
 That will make breaking it into small pieces easier.
+Use the microwave here if you need a time-saving step.

-Note: You could substitute green onions for the chives if you would like.
+Chives – I love chives so much that we started keeping a container of dried chives in the fridge at all times.
+You could substitute green onions for the chives if you would like.
 If you are looking for a substitute for chives we got you covered.

-Toasted garlic – Peel and chop garlic heads (about one whole head per potato if you’re a garlic lover like me).
+Optional: Toasted garlic – Peel and chop garlic cloves (about one whole head per potato if you’re a garlic lover like me).
 Toss into a DRY, nonstick frying pan on medium heat.
 Use a spatula to toss the garlic pieces.
 Watch carefully so they don’t burn.
 Stir on low until all of the garlic is brown and toasty.
 Offer as a topping on the plated mashed potatoes.

 Ingredients